From duality to determinants for q-TASEP and ASEP: Duality and the nested contour integral ansatz for -TASEP

 \section{Duality and the nested contour integral ansatz for $q$-TASEP}

-The $q$-deformed totally asymmetric simple exclusion process ($q$-TASEP) is a continuous time, discrete space interacting particle system $\vec{x}(t)$.
-Particles occupy sites of $\Z$ and the location of particle $i$ at time $t$ is written as $x_i(t)$ and particles are ordered so that $x_i(t)>x_j(t)$ for $i<j$.
-The rate at which the value of $x_i(t)$ increase by one (i.e. the particle jumps right by one) is $\aqTASEP_i(1-q^{x_{i-1}(t)-x_i(t)-1})$; all jumps occur independently of each other according to exponential clocks.
-Here $q\in[0,1)$, $\aqTASEP_i>0$ is particle $i$'s jump rate parameter, $x_{i-1}(t)-x_i(t)-1$ is the number of empty sites to its right (before particle $x_{i-1}$) and all jumps occur independently of each other.
-We will use $\EE^x$ and $\PP^x$ to denote expectation and probability (respectively) of the Markov dynamics with initial data $x$.
-When the initial data is itself random, we write $\EE$ and $\PP$ to denote expectation and probability (respectively) of the Markov dynamics as well as the initial data.
-We also use $\EE$ and $\PP$ when the initial data is otherwise specified.
+The \mbox{$q$-}deformed totally asymmetric simple exclusion process (\mbox{$q$-}TASEP) is a continuous time, discrete space interacting particle system $\vec{x}(t)$.
+Particles occupy sites of $\mathbb{Z}$ and the location of particle $i$ at time $t$ is written as $x_i(t)$ and particles are ordered so that $x_i(t)>x_j(t)$ for $i<j$.
+The rate at which the value of $x_i(t)$ increase by one (i.e., the particle jumps right by one) is $a_i(1-q^{x_{i-1}(t)-x_i(t)-1})$; all jumps occur independently of each other according to exponential clocks.
+Here, $q\in[0,1)$, $a_i>0$ is particle $i$'s jump rate parameter, $x_{i-1}(t)-x_i(t)-1$ is the number of empty sites to its right (before particle $x_{i-1}$) and all jumps occur independently of each other (see left-hand side of Figure~\ref{qtasepfig}).
+We will use $\mathbb{E}^x$ and $\mathbb{P}^x$ to denote expectation and probability (resp.) of the Markov dynamics with initial data $x$.
+When the initial data is itself random, we write $\mathbb{E}$~and~$\mathbb{P}$ to denote expectation and probability (resp.) of the Markov dynamics as well as the initial data.
+We also use $\mathbb{E}$ and $\mathbb{P}$ when the initial data is otherwise specified.

-We presently focus on $q$-TASEP with $N$ particles $x_1>x_2>\cdots>x_N$.
-However, to ease the statement of results we include a virtual particle $x_0(t)\equiv \infty$ and define our state space as
+We presently focus on \mbox{$q$-}TASEP with $N$ particles $x_1>x_2>\cdots >x_N$.
+However, to ease the statement of results we include a virtual particle $x_0(t)\equiv\infty$ and define our state space as

-In this case, the dynamics are easily seen to be well-defined.
-Observe that the evolution of the right-most $M\leq N$ particles performs $q$-TASEP with $M$ particles (i.e., particles are unaffected by those to their left).
+In this case, the dynamics are easily seen to be well defined.
+Observe that the evolution of the right-most $M\leq N$ particles performs \mbox{$q$-}TASEP with $M$ particles (i.e., particles are unaffected by those to their left).
 On account of this, it is easy to extend the dynamics to an infinite number of particles labeled $x_1>x_2>\cdots$ (i.e., there is a right-most particle).
 When studying these infinite systems, it is generally enough to study related finite systems.

-For $q$-TASEP with $N$ particles, the generator of $\vec{x}(t)$ acts on functions $f:X^N\to \R$ and is given by
+For \mbox{$q$-}TASEP with $N$ particles, the generator of $\vec{x}(t)$ acts on functions $f\dvtx X^N\to\mathbb{R}$ and is given by

 where $\vec{x}_{i}^{+}$ indicates to increase the value of $x_i$ by one.
-Note that one may also write down a generator in terms of occupation variables and (as in \cite{BorCor}) show that for any initial data $q$-TASEP is, in fact, well-defined.
+Note that one may also write down a generator in terms of occupation variables and (as in \cite{BorCor}) show that for any initial data \mbox{$q$-}TASEP is, in fact, well defined.